Skip to content

 • Another study found that frailty, or physiological decline in later life, is substantially higher in Indigenous Australians living in Remote areas than in other populations (Hyde et al. 2016).

-• the importance of strategies to attract, develop and retain Indigenous workers in the Indigenous disability workforce
+• the importance of strategies to attract, develop and retain Indigenous workers in the Indigenous disability workforce,

 Implications

-The policy context is at Policies and strategies.
+The Policy Context is at Policies and Strategies.

 References

 • ABS (Australian Bureau of Statistics) 2016.
 National Aboriginal and Torres Strait Islander Social Survey 2014–15.
 Cat. no. 4714.0.
-Canberra: AIHW.
+Canberra.

 • ABS 2019.
-National Aboriginal and Torres Strait Islander Health Survey, 2018–19.
-4715.0.
-Canberra: ABS.
+Sources of Data for Aboriginal and Torres Strait Islander Peoples with Disability, 2012-2016.

 • Biddle N 2013.
 CAEPR Indigenous Population Project 2011 Census Papers.
 Canberra: CAEPR.